Course Catalog

 5 units

 Explores the philosophy and practice of the experimental method in social psychology.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.

 PSYC 211A